Frequently Asked Questions about BRAE

 Prospective students should make sure they adhere to the guidelines given here to maximize their probability of being selected for admission.

-On 14 October the College of Agriculture will be hosting a “Fall Preview” program.
-This is an opportunity for perspective students to learn about Cal Poly and potential majors.
+Each October the College of Agriculture will be hosting a “Fall Preview” program.
+This is an opportunity for prospective students to learn about Cal Poly and potential majors.

-Answered by Dr. Richard Cavaletto, BRAE Department Head: We are happy to welcome you to Cal Poly and the BRAE department for a visit.
-On Oct 14th the College of Agriculture is having “Fall Preview”.
-See http://cafes.calpoly.edu/Events/FallPreview/Index.html At Fall Preview students are hear from speakers about admissions, housing, etc. and then visit departments of their interest.
-This would be the easiest way to learn more about Cal Poly and the BRAE dept. If this date doesn’t work do you have another date in mind.
+We are happy to welcome you to Cal Poly and the BRAE department for a visit.
+Each October the College of Agriculture hosts a “Fall Preview” event, where students hear from speakers about admissions, housing, etc. and then visit departments of their interest.
+This would be the easiest way to learn more about Cal Poly and the BRAE dept.

 Like all Cal Poly departments, our standards are high.
 However, we accept a higher percentage of applicants than other departments.
 Maybe it's because of our strange name, or maybe it's because it is difficult for students who have never been here to understand what we offer, but whatever the reason, we currently do not receive an overwhelming number of new-student applications each year.
-Many students transfer to our department once they get a "feel" for us, and some do transfer to other, high-applicant departments once they get into Cal Poly.
+Many students transfer to our department once they get a "feel" for us.

 We don't want to brag (although maybe we do), but our graduates are in high demand.
 Our reputation for producing well-educated, experienced, and workplace-ready graduates has been well-established throughout California and the rest of the world.
 To get an idea of what some of our former students are doing now, check out our alumni highlights page.